nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Background

 \subsection{The Nonlinear Truncated Generalized Conjugate Residual (nlTGCR)}

-In \cite{He2024}, the Nonlinear Truncated GCR (nlTGCR) method was introduced, extending the linear GCR method \cite{EisES1983} to systems of nonlinear equations.
+In \cite{He2024}, the Nonlinear Truncated GCR (nlTGCR) method extended the linear GCR method \cite{EisES1983} to nonlinear systems.
 This approach closely relates to Anderson Acceleration and inexact Newton methods, offering a unified view of nonlinear iterative acceleration techniques.
 Recall that GCR solves the linear system \eqref{eq:linearsystem} using the Krylov subspace \eqref{eq:krylov}, where a basis $P_j=[p_0,~p_1,\dots,~p_{j}]$ of $K_{j+1}(A,r_0)$ is constructed to satisfy $P_j^TA^TAP_j=I_{j+1}$, i.e., $P_j$ is $A^TA$-orthogonal, or equivalently, $V_j=AP_j$ is orthogonal.
 Orthogonality of $V_j$ is maintained using a modified Gram-Schmidt step after constructing a new direction $v_{j+1}$.
-A truncated variant, GCR($k$) with truncation window $k \geq 1$, was proposed in \cite{EisES1983} (see \Cref{alg:GCR}) to limit orthogonalization costs, where $k = \infty$ recovers the full GCR.
-Here, only the $k$ most recent directions $v_{j-k+1},v_{j-k+2},\dots,v_j$ and $p_{j-k+1},p_{j-k+2},\dots,p_j$ are stored and used for orthogonalization.
-Throughout this paper, we adopt the notation from~\cite{He2024}, defining $j_k:=\max\lbrace j-k+1,0\rbrace$ and
+A truncated variant, GCR($k$)~\cite{EisES1983} (see \Cref{alg:GCR}) limits orthogonalization to the most recent $k$ vectors, recovering full GCR for $k=\infty$.
+Following~\cite{He2024}, let